 It operates in multiple jurisdictions and plans to expand its operations into more regions to diversify its reach.
 The company has also consistently invested in research and development projects to propel technological growth and consumer-centric innovation.

 Moreover, it continues to invest in further development of the Marketing Machine, which will allow the company to improve its capacity to bring new customers onboard based on the platform's functionality, trustworthiness, and cost efficiency.

 The trading platforms offered are intuitive and easy to learn.
-These include the proprietary platform, a desktop platform for Windows, and a web platform.
+These include the proprietary platform and a web platform.

 Unfortunately, there is not yet support for social trading, MetaTrader4 (MT4), MetaTrader 5 (MT5), or cTrader.
 However, given the success of the platform in the past few years, it is likely the company will add support for more advanced features in the future.
 Mobile apps for both iOS and Android are also available.

 This is one area where the competition outshine.